I just picked up the 9th Gen iPad basic model with 64gb storage capacity.

 BYOD

-Bring your own device (BYOD) was an initiative that started in 2009 as a cost saving measure where employees could use their own mobile phones and hook up to the company wi fi network.
+Bring your own device (BYOD) to the office was an initiative that started in 2009 as a cost saving measure where employees could use their own mobile phones and hook up to the company wifi network.

-Sometime in 2015 Iit became a movement when companies realised that it helped with staff morale as well as aid messaging when they away from the desk.
+Sometime in 2015 it became a movement when companies realised that it helped.
+For staff morale as well as aid messaging when they away from the desk.

 Interestingly the initial reason of blocking social media sites to avoid productivity loss went out of window.
-Staff can now access social media and other restricted sites via company broad band network except on work PCs.
+Staff can now access social media and other restricted sites via company broad band network on their own devices except on work PCs.

 So what else ?

-Besides having it for video conferencing and accessing the internet restriction free from the Office, there are some other benefits.
+Besides having it for video conferencing and accessing the internet restricted sites from the Office, there are some other benefits.

 Firstly I did not have to lug my heavier MacBook on my causal cycle runs to the cafe.
 It was light and the battery went for hours.
 Apple says 10 hrs for the base model which is helluva lot.